How to Migrate (Copy) an EC2 Instance Between Amazon AWS Regions

 7. The snapshot copy process will now commence.
 AWS will display the acknowledgement for the same and provide a link to go to the snapshot console of the target region.
 Click on the link or manually change the region to go to the target region snapshot console.

 8. In the target region (EU-Ireland), the copy process is in progress.
 AWS will display the progress of the process.

 9. After the process is complete, the snapshot will be available in the target region.

 10. Create the volume from the snapshot.

 11. Select the zone where the volume will be created and provide the remaining details.
 Click on the button “Yes, Create” to create the volume.

-12. Launch a Linux instance (as explained in How to launch an Amazon AWS EC2 instance) in the same zone where the volume from the snapshot has been created.
+12. Launch a Linux instance in the same zone where the volume from the snapshot has been created.

-13. Stop the instance, as explained in How to reboot an EC2 instance.
+13. Stop the instance.
 Detach the root volume of the new instance.

 14. Once the root volume has been detached, attach the volume created in step #11 to the instance.

 15. Attach the volume as the root volume by mounting on /dev/sda1.